Great accessible UK weekend breaks: Cardiff

 Wales’ capital city offers a startling range of accessible attractions, restaurants, and activities to visitors and they are all within a short distance of one another.

-Cardiff really is a great destination for visitors with limited mobility and who need aids such as walk in showers for their home as many of its attractions are accessible to all.
+Cardiff really is a great destination for visitors with limited mobility and who need aids such as walk in baths and showers for their home as many of its attractions are accessible to all.

 Find out here about the accessible tours, attractions and restaurants you can put in your itinerary for a weekend break in Cardiff.

 There are so many attractions to visit in Cardiff and here are some of the most accessible attractions visitors just can’t miss during a visit to the city.